 With holiday parties around the corner, let’s take a look at the products we use to get ourselves beautified and find out how we can begin eliminating hazardous chemicals and heavy metals.

 Who doesn’t love a good mani and pedi?
 However, when walking into a nail salon, the smell of chemicals is over powering.
-Many cities now have ecosalons (find one in your area by visiting Ecovian or Spa Index).
+Many cities now have ecosalons (find one in your area by visiting Spa Index).